 Lost wages refer to any income you missed from having to take time away from work because of your accident.
 For most people, this is as simple as adding up the work hours you missed and multiplying the total by your hourly rate.
 You might not have anything to recover if you were salaried and continued to receive wages.

 If your job involved bonuses or you get a regular commission, you can account for these in your claim too.
 You’d need to estimate how much income you would have received during the work days you missed.
-A motorcycle accident lawyer can help you with these calculations and make sure everything is accurate.
+An auto accident lawyer can help you with these calculations and make sure everything is accurate.

 Pain and Suffering Damages